Hirofumi Misawa (conductor)

 The CD "Hirofumi Misawa's Ein Deutsches Requiem" was recorded at the Special Concert of Tokyo Symphony Orchestra at Suntory Hall on the May 1st 2005.

-He conducted; Symphonisches Orchester Berlin, Orchestra of St. Cecilia Dublin, MAF Orchestra Budapest, Tokyo Symphony Orchestra, Tokyo Philharmony Orchestra, Kyoto Symphony Orchestra, etc.
+Symphonisches Orchester Berlin, Orchestra of St. Cecilia Dublin, Monte Carlo Philharmonic Orchestra Monaco, MAF Orchestra Budapest, Tokyo Symphony Orchestra, Tokyo Philharmonic Orchestra, New Japan Philharmonic Orchestra, Kyoto Symphony Orchestra, etc.